Dave-team/Knowledge-base/Business principles.md

 - Thank the participants
 - Send a follow-up e-mail, with a summary and especially action items specifically outlined (who, what, when) and SMART
 - Start the next meeting with the action items of last meeting
+- Minutes:
+  - Date
+  - Invites
+  - Previous To-Dos
+  - New To-Dos
+  - Meeting notes
+  - Consider the RAID method: Risks, Actions, Issues, Decisions
+  - Consider taking minutes during the meeting whilst everyone can see what is being typed
+  - When a meeting is longer or more complicated, ask two other to also take notes so you have a backup for when you are busy interacting with others

 **Prep for meeting set by others**
 - What is the goal?
 Why are we doing this?